video-dev/hls.js/API.md

 set : set quality level for next loaded fragment set to -1 for automatic level selection

+#### ```hls.nextLoadLevel```
+get : return quality level that will be used to load next fragment

+set : force quality level for next loaded fragment. quality level will be forced only for that fragment. after a fragment at this quality level has been loaded, ```hls.loadLevel``` will prevail.

 #### ```hls.firstLevel```

 get :  first level index (index of first level appearing in Manifest. it is usually defined as start level hint for player)